QuantEcon/lecture-python.myst/lectures/exchangeable.md

 selected** $G$, the sequence $W_0, W_1, \ldots$ is also independently and identically distributed.

-But what about the unconditional distribution?
+But what about the **unconditional distribution** of a partial history?

 The unconditional distribution of $W_0, W_1, \ldots$ is evidently